Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-zh harrison about 3 years ago
+zh harrison over 3 years ago

 We do NOT want upzoning in residential neighborhoods.
 Please remove ALL references to it in the Housing Element, along with the following language: “broad mix of housing types in ALL residential areas” and allegations that single-family housing is the cause of housing discrimination.
 People of all racial, economic, and political persuasions desire single family homes.
 "Stack and pack" density in existing neighborhoods will not foster affordability, but it will put greater stress on infrastructure, cause a loss of the tree canopy, create parking chaos, diminish quality of life, etc. ) The Housing Element shows that Sacramento can meet its State-assigned housing allocation under current zoning – NO UPZONING is needed in existing single-family neighborhoods.
 This proposal is ill-conceived.